f0rmat1k/bemy/README.md

 `-o` — to open the file after creation.
 If file is existing, bemy will open it.
 This command configured in `.bemy.json` in section `editor-open-command`.
 Default value is `wstorm {{file-path}}:{{line-number}}`.
 See more details at below in section `Configuring`;
 `-p [file list]` — file types list.
 Available following file types: `-p "css js deps priv bh"`.
 Also you can use short notation `p c j b d`.
 You can add you own file types and shortcuts into `.bemy.json`.
 Also you can set file types with just enumeration before single options keys, e.g. `bemy c j -o -g`.

-Webstorm is required `-f [path]`.
+Webstorm requires `-f [path]`.
 An example of using bemy with `external tools` of webstorm for the task of creation:
 ![](https://cloud.githubusercontent.com/assets/769992/6725632/0232f4ee-ce2e-11e4-942e-7845381663ed.png)
 Don't forget to configure hotkey for task running (e.g. `ctrl + c`) at `keymap` section.